||Swift Ridge Trail (historic Shooter

 |At the trail fork 0.7 miles uphill, you can keep to the

-right to stay on West Ridge.
-Keep working northeast as you pass a couple
+right to stay on Swift Ridge.
+Keep working northeast, trying to stay off

 these "sinks" of Mules Ear.
 They all tend to look the same --